College of Social Sciences

 - PACE 468 Introduction to Facilitating Organizational Change

-- PACE 470 Advocating for Children: Rights & Welfare
+- PACE 470 Advocating for Children: Rights and Welfare

 - PACE 477 Culture and Conflict Resolution